rgdavies92/used-car-value/README.md

 * Finally, since the project has some useful applications for people close to the used car market, it would be helpful to package the model and predictive/analytic functions in a neat way which allows a reader to interact.

-In order to progress the project futher, some of the further work ideas have been addressed.
+In order to progress the project further, some of the further work ideas have been addressed.

 # Further Work Attempted - Additional Predictors